netxms/netxms-doc/admin/icmp-ping.rst

 * ICMP.PacketLoss
 * ICMP.PingStdDev

-These metrics can be either predefined (using one or more "Target" parameter), or registered automatically on first request.
+These metrics can be either defined in agent configuration file (using one or more "Target" parameters), or registered automatically on first request from server.
 If targets are registered automatically, default packet size is used.
 First request to non-existing target will return "0" as a value.
+Automatically registered targets are automatically removed after a timeout, if server stops requesting metrics for that target.

-Metrics available on request:
+Metrics available on demand:

 * ICMP.Ping

-.. versionadded:: 2.2.2
-    Automatic configuration of targets

 Metrics
 -------